simpsonness/jane-eyre-project/README.md

-# jane-eyre-project
+# Text Analysis of Jane Eyre

-This is a text analysis of Jane Eyre by Charlotte Brontë, one of my favorite books.
+[A text analysis](https://github.com/simpsonness/jane-eyre-project/blob/main/project.md) of the novel *Jane Eyre* by Charlotte Brontë, one of my favorite books.